Mix 94.5: FM era

 On 1 June 1991, 6KY became one of two Perth radio stations to convert from the AM to FM bands.
-The station became known upon conversion to FM as 6KYFM, and later as 94.5 KYFM, with the official call sign 6JKY, the transition from AM to FM was considered one of the most successful in Australia.
+The station became known upon conversion to FM as 6KYFM, and later as 94.5 KYFM, with the official call sign 6JKY, as in Jack's KY a tribute to owner Jack Bendat, the transition from AM to FM under the General Management of Peter Perrin, was considered one of the most successful in Australia.
 The Perth conversion process was in fact the second round of auctions for that city as the first round was unsuccessful, leaving 96FM, the first and only commercial FM station in the city.

 The on-air identity was later shortened to 94.5FM under the management of well-known Perth broadcaster Gary Roberts.

 Late 1990s

 Program Director during the mid to late 90s was Phil Lentz (formerly of 2SM Rock of the 80s).
 Phil also had a production background from his early days in the 1970s at 4BC.
 At 94.5, each announcer had his/her own individual EQ settings which Phil set using an EQ device built into the on-air studio.

 By 1997, Phil formed the on air line up including: